How to tell if company clothing is really sustainable

 We currently use Aware.
 With this system, you add a special powder to the fibers used to make textiles.
 We can add it to old textiles and waste which we use to in our clothing production, making the textiles traceable.
 This is very important because the yarn manufacturing, the weaving of the fabric, and the assembling of the clothing take place in different countries and for this reason, it is difficult to have an overview.

-As soon as we receive our clothing, we use a special scanner to see whether the powder has been incorporated into the fabric.
-Because the fabric is scanned at every step, we can ultimately follow the entire process.
+As soon as we receive our clothing, we scan the fabric with a special device to check whether the powder has been incorporated.
+By scanning the fabric at every step, we can track the entire process from start to finish.
 This way we can track our materials and it is also not possible to add other materials in.
 All this data is stored in a blockchain (a reliable and up-to-date register) and the manufacturing factories cannot change it.”

 Do you expect a system like Aware to become popular in the future?